ktmeaton/obsidian-public/academic/Zimpel 2020 Global Distribution Evolution.md

 - [[Clade|Lineaege]] have independent evolutionary trajectories that underly the current distribution of [[Tuberculosis]].
 - Sampling biases such as the lack of genomes from [[Africa]], [[Asia]], and [[Continental Europe]] prevent precise estimation of geographic origin.

-There are many similarities between this and [[plague-phylogeography]], and thus is a useful reference for formatting and content.
+There are many similarities between this and [[Plague Phylodynamics and Phylogeography]], and thus is a useful reference for formatting and content.

 ## Notes